nicktsan/ec2_without_pem_file/README.md

 The public ip and public dns should appear in the terminal output.
 To connect to the ec2 instance use: ssh ubuntu@<public IP address> -i <path to your ssh private key>

+Depnding on how main.tf is configured, you the ec2 instance can be accessed via session manager via AWS Console.
+EC2 > Instance > (my instance) > Connect to instance > Session Manager > Connect
+Once connected, run the command below to use the ec2 instance: sudo su - ubuntu